A LOCAL View of the Polynomial Hierarchy: Discussion

 \subparagraph*{Beyond polynomial bounds.}

 As the primary goal of this paper was to explore the connections between standard complexity theory and local distributed decision, a natural starting point was to impose polynomial bounds on the processing time and \kl{certificate} sizes of the \kl{nodes}.
-This allowed us to build on classical results with the help of descriptive complexity and to take the view that major open questions in standard complexity theory concern a particularly difficult special case of network computing.
+This allowed us to build on classical results using descriptive complexity and to reinterpret major open questions in standard complexity theory as particularly challenging special cases of network computing.
 However, it could be argued that polynomial bounds are not the most canonical choice if one wishes to use quantifier alternation purely as a measure of locality.
 In that case, the main concern is not to limit the individual processing power of the \kl{nodes}, but rather to restrict the \kl{certificates} in a way that preserves the local nature of the \kl{arbitrating} algorithm.
 As explained in Section~\ref{ssec:related-work}, the three alternation hierarchies based on~$\LD$ do not meet this requirement, since they allow \kl{certificate} sizes to depend on the entire input \kl{graph}.

-\AP It turns out that we can generalize the \kl{local-polynomial hierarchy} without compromising its potential as a measure of locality, simply by replacing polynomial bounds with arbitrary bounds.
-This leads us to define the class~$\LB$ (for~\emph{local-bounded time}), which consists of all \kl{graph properties} that can be decided by a \kl{distributed Turing machine} operating under \kl{locally unique} \kl{identifiers} and running in \kl{constant round time} and arbitrary \kl{step time} (i.e., \kl{step time} bounded by some arbitrary computable function).
-Based on this, we obtain the \intro{local-bounded hierarchy} $\Set{\SigmaLB{\Level}\!, \PiLB{\Level}}_{\Level \in \Naturals}$, which is defined analogously to the \kl{local-polynomial hierarchy}, but where the \kl{certificate assignments} are $\Tuple{\CertifRadius, f}$-\kl(certificate){bounded} for some arbitrary computable function $f \colon \Naturals \to \Naturals$.
+\AP It turns out that we can generalize the \kl{locally polynomial hierarchy} without compromising its potential as a measure of locality, simply by replacing polynomial bounds with arbitrary bounds.
+This leads us to define the class~$\intro*\LB$ (for~\emph{locally bounded time}), which consists of all \kl{graph properties} that can be decided by a \kl{distributed Turing machine} operating under \kl{locally unique} \kl{identifiers} and running in \kl{constant round time} and arbitrary \kl{step time} (i.e., \kl{step time} bounded by some arbitrary computable function).
+Based on this, we obtain the \intro{locally bounded hierarchy} $\Set{\intro*\SigmaLB{\Level}\!, \intro*\PiLB{\Level}}_{\Level \in \Naturals}$, which is defined analogously to the \kl{locally polynomial hierarchy}, except that the \kl{certificate assignments} are $\Tuple{\CertifRadius, f}$-\kl(certificate){bounded} for some arbitrary computable function $f \colon \Naturals \to \Naturals$.